It actually all started

 Quail board brings together click boards and Microsoft's .NET Micro framework.
 It is a development board with four mikroBUS™ sockets and an STM32 MCU, with firmware compatible with Microsoft’s framework for embedded applications.
 As of recently, this board is also Python compatible.
 Developed by the mikroBUS.NET team from France.
 Produced by MikroElektronika.

 Big selection, isn't it?
 Perhaps one day listing all boards with mikroBUS™ will become as absurd as listing all devices that have a USB port.
-In the meantime we will ask you this.
+In the

 If you find a board with a mikroBUS™ socket that is not listed here, leave a comment.
 Even you yourself want to create a board, here are the specifications you must follow.
 We can add your board to the list too.